BenLewies/Lifeguard/README.md

 This project is [MIT](LICENSE) licensed.

 ---

-You can replace `"LICENSE"` in the last line with the path to your actual license file, if you have one.
+Please replace `"LICENSE"` in the last line with the path to your actual license file, if you have one.